elizabethgarza/Avocado-Classifier/README.md

-# Fruit Classifier | Logistic regression with a neural network model
+# AvocadoClassifier | Logistic regression with a neural network model

 ## Purpose statement